 Take this stuff in with you:

-- UWA Student ID card, a transparent pencil case with pens, pencils, UWA-approved calculator, highlighters, rulers etc
+- UWA Student ID card (or valid governent ID), a transparent pencil case with pens, pencils, UWA-approved calculator, highlighters, rulers etc

 - Water in a transparent bottle